dpweix/gruMEWMA/README.md

 repeatedly submitted as an Rstudio background job to encourage parallel running of the simulations.<br />
 <br />
-Once all files are saved for each data generation structure the ARL tables can be loaded in as data frames, and converted to LaTeX tables.</td>
+Once all files are saved for each data generation structure, the ARL tables can be loaded in as data frames and converted to LaTeX tables.</td>
 </tr>
 <tr class="even">